MathFrank99/FurAdvisor-Releases/README.md

 ## 🛎️ Issues

-- Check latest release notes.
+- Check the latest release notes.
 Also please let me know if you find other issues that are not mentioned there.

 ## 📈 Future developments

 - Integrate more tools to help you make informed decisions (This is something that will be done periodically)

-- Improve the current Creator analysis to show you previous rugs like you cna see on gmgn.io.
+- Improve the current Creator analysis to show you previous rugs, as you can see on gmgn.io.

 - Please let me know any of your wishes